elsa-k-donovan/Meme-Analysis/ReadMe.md

 ## Meme Viewer

-> Using OpenFrameworks for Mac v0.10.0
+> Using OpenFrameworks for Mac v0.11.0 Using the Visual Studio Code template, which is only available in v0.11.0.

 ---